UKHomeOffice/aspel-workspace/ci/README.md

 ⚠️ Important ⚠️

 The name of the build stage must match the corresponding key in the `versions.yml` file used for deployment.
 This is the key that `deployset` will fill in when it deploys the container manifest.

-## Optimisation Plan

-For a production-ready proposal covering the existing CI/CD architecture, performance bottlenecks, CVE governance, PR/main/nightly policy, and a phased rollout plan, see [ci-cd-optimization-and-policy-plan.md](./ci-cd-optimization-and-policy-plan.md).

 ## Notes